jspenmar/PyWatch/README.md

 + **Top/bottom of command**: Home/End keys
 + **Cycle between commands**: Tab/Ctrl+Tab keys
 + **Toggle cycling mode**: C key
++ **Change refresh interval**: I key + enter the new interval time

+##### Additional Notes:
-As an indicator, the header is displayed in CYAN when "Cycling" mode is active.
++ As an indicator, the header is displayed in CYAN when "Cycling" mode is active.
++ The TextBox used to change interval time uses Emacs bindings (which I don't think can be changed), e.g. to delete use Ctrl+H

 ### Licence